Skip to main content

 10.10.0.0 0.0.0.0 255.255.255.0 U 0 0 0 eth1

-2. Keep the gateway connected to the interface used for external communication and delete others:
+2. Run the command to keep the gateway connected to the network interface for external communication and delete the other gateway connected to the other network interface.

 sudo route del default gw 10.10.0.1 dev eth1